-- a summary of the regional and local geology including information on the stratigraphic unit or units within which the resource is located. - the amount of material to be extracted and the method or methods used to determine the size of the resource (e.g. drilling, trenching, geophysical methods). - plans and cross-sections summarising this data, at a standard scale, showing location of drillholes and/or trenches, and the area proposed for extraction, should be included in the EA or EIS.
+- 1. A summary of the regional and local geology including information on the stratigraphic unit or units within which the resource is located. - The amount of material to be extracted and the method or methods used to determine the size of the resource (e.g. drilling, trenching, geophysical methods).
+Plans and cross-sections summarising this data, at a standard scale, showing location of drillholes and/or trenches, and the area proposed for extraction, should be included in the EA or EIS.
 Relevant supporting documentation such as drill logs should be included or appended.
-Major resource proposals should be subject to extensive drilling programs to identify the nature and extent of the resource. - characteristics of the material or materials to be produced: - a) for structural clay/shale extraction proposals, ceramic properties such as plasticity, drying characteristics (e.g. dry green strength, linear drying shrinkage), and firing characteristics (e.g. shrinkage, water absorption, fired colour) should be described. - b) for sand extraction proposals, properties such as composition, grainsize, grading, clay content and contaminants should be indicated.
-The inclusion of indicative grading curves for all anticipated products as well as the overall deposit is recommended. - c) for hard rock aggregate proposals, information should be provided on properties such as grainsize and mineralogy, nature and extent of weathering or alteration, and amount and type of deleterious minerals, if any. - d) for other proposals, properties relevant to the range of intended uses for the particular material should be indicated. - e) Details of tests carried out to determine the characteristics of the material should be included or appended.
-Such tests should be undertaken by NATA registered testing laboratories. - an assessment of the quality of the material and its suitability for the anticipated range of applications should be given. - the amount of material anticipated to be produced annually should be indicated. - if the proposal includes a staged extraction sequence, details of the staging sequence needs to be provided.
-The intended life of the operation should be indicated. - if the proposal is an extension to an existing operation, details of history and past production should be provided. - an assessment of alternative sources to the proposal and the availability of these sources.
-The impact of not proceeding with the proposal should be addressed. - justification for the proposal in terms of the local and, if appropriate, the regional context. - information on the location and size of markets to be supplied from the site.
+Major resource proposals should be subject to extensive drilling programs to identify the nature and extent of the resource. - 3.
+Characteristics of the material or materials to be produced: - a) For structural clay/shale extraction proposals, ceramic properties such as plasticity, drying characteristics (e.g. dry green strength, linear drying shrinkage), and firing characteristics (e.g. shrinkage, water absorption, fired colour) should be described. - b) For sand extraction proposals, properties such as composition, grainsize, grading, clay content and contaminants should be indicated.
+The inclusion of indicative grading curves for all anticipated products as well as the overall deposit is recommended. - c) For hard rock aggregate proposals, information should be provided on properties such as grainsize and mineralogy, nature and extent of weathering or alteration, and amount and type of deleterious minerals, if any. - d) For other proposals, properties relevant to the range of intended uses for the particular material should be indicated.

+Details of tests carried out to determine the characteristics of the material should be included or appended.
+Such tests should be undertaken by NATA registered testing laboratories.

-- route(s) used to transport quarry products to market.disposal of waste products and the location and size of stockpiles. - assessment of noise, vibration, dust and visual impacts, and proposed measures to minimise these impacts. - proposed rehabilitation procedures during, and after completion of, extraction operations, and proposed final use of site. - assessment of the ecological sustainability of the proposal.
+- 4. An assessment of the quality of the material and its suitability for the anticipated range of applications should be given. - 5.
+The amount of material anticipated to be produced annually should be indicated.
+If the proposal includes a staged extraction sequence, details of the staging sequence needs to be provided.
+The intended life of the operation should be indicated. - 6.
+If the proposal is an extension to an existing operation, details of history and past production should be provided. - 7.
+An assessment of alternative sources to the proposal and the availability of these sources.
+The impact of not proceeding with the proposal should be addressed. - 8.
+Justification for the proposal in terms of the local and, if appropriate, the regional context. - 9.
+Information on the location and size of markets to be supplied from the site. - 10.
+Route(s) used to transport quarry products to market. - 11.
+Disposal of waste products and the location and size of stockpiles. - 12.
+Assessment of noise, vibration, dust and visual impacts, and proposed measures to minimise these impacts. - 13.
+Proposed rehabilitation procedures during, and after completion of, extraction operations, and proposed final use of site. - 14.
+Assessment of the ecological sustainability of the proposal.

-Health & Safety Issues
+Health and Safety Issues